Productivity is more than just a buzzword. It’s a vital quality that helps us accomplish our daily tasks, organize our lives, and achieve our goals.

 The Power of Habit by Charles Duhigg is a different kind of book on productivity.
 It looks at the science of building habits and tries to explain how to get things done from a human behavior perspective.
 Building good habits might be as simple as understanding how habits work.

-Duhigg uses real-life examples from boardrooms to football fields to illustrate his findings.
-He describes how Proctor & Gamble used human behavior to make their Febreeze product a success and how learning how the right habits work was crucial for Michael Phelps’s rise to Olympic stardom.
-The premise is anyone can use these scientific findings to build better habits for themselves.
+Duhigg illustrates his findings with real-life examples from boardrooms to football fields.
+He describes how Proctor & Gamble used human behavior to make their Febreze product successful and how learning how habits work was crucial for Michael Phelps’s rise to Olympic stardom.

 15 Secrets Successful People Know About Time Management- The Productivity Habits of 7 Billionaires, 13 Olympic Athletes, 29 Straight-A Students, and 239 Entrepreneurs

-To find the secret to productivity, Kevin Kruse decided to ask the professionals.
-His research led him to interview many famous and not-so-famous, highly productive people to see if they had any secrets in common.
+To unlock the secret to productivity, Kevin Kruse decided to ask the professionals.
+His research led him to interview many famous and not-so-famous, highly productive people to see if they had anything in common.

-The Four Hour Workweek is all about maximizing your productivity by automating as many things as possible and using your newfound time and freedom to live the life that you want.
-That’s what seeking financial independence is all about, isn’t it?
+The Four-Hour Workweek is about maximizing your productivity by automating as many things as possible and using your newfound time and freedom to live the life that you want.

 Edited by Jocelyn K. Glei, Manage Your Day is one of the more recent books on productivity that made the list.
-Published in 2013, it’s actually a collection of contributions by a variety of authors on their best tips for effective time management in a world where disconnecting seems impossible.
+Published in 2013, it’s actually a collection of contributions by various authors on their best tips for effective time management in a world where disconnecting seems impossible.

 Manage Your Day is interesting because it acknowledges the challenges our interconnected world has brought, from constant notifications to feeling like you always have to be on.
-The tips each other provides will help you focus on what matters in our busy worlds.
+The tips each author provides will help you focus on what matters most in your busy world.

 Eat That Frog